SPADE: Spatial Transcriptomics and Pathology Alignment Using a Mixture of Data Experts for an Expressive Latent Space: Methods

+In the third approach, the embedding is compared to all centroids to compute distances $\{d_c'\}_{c' \in C}$, and the outputs are combined using a softmax-based weighting:

-After features are obtained for each patch, a slide-level feature vector can be derived through a learnable aggregation method.
-Specifically, we employed Attention-Based Multiple Instance Learning (ABMIL) \cite{ilse2018attention} and Transformer-based Multiple Instance Learning (TransMIL) \cite{shao2021transmil}, which allow for aggregating patch-level embeddings into a slide-level representation.
+After features are obtained for each patch through one of the weighting techniques, a slide-level feature vector can be derived through a learnable aggregation method.
+Specifically, we employed Attention-Based Multiple Instance Learning (ABMIL) \cite{ilse2018attention}, which allows for aggregating patch-level embeddings into a slide-level representation.
 In this setup, each patch embedding is treated as an instance, and the model learns to assign attention weights to each instance based on its relevance to the slide-level prediction task.
 ABMIL leverages an attention mechanism to weight each patch’s contribution, capturing spatial heterogeneity across the slide.
-In contrast, TransMIL uses transformer-based self-attention layers to capture dependencies between patches, allowing for more complex interactions and relationships to be modeled.
 The resulting slide-level feature vector can then be utilized for various downstream tasks, as described in Section \ref{sec:experiemnts}.